 It's important to take mental breathers from school work every now and then.
-When your timer goes off, take a 10–15-minute break.
-Listen to music, take a walk, or scream into a pillow—anything that takes your mind off of work and allows you to relax.
+When your timer goes off, take a 10–30-minute break.
+Listen to music, take a walk, do some laundry, or scream into a pillow—anything that takes your mind off of work and allows you to relax.

 8. Use incentives